apache/flink/docs/apis/streaming/connectors/kafka.md

 #### Kafka Consumer

-The standard `FlinkKafkaConsumer082` is a Kafka consumer providing access to one topic.
-It takes the following parameters to the constructor:
+Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09`).
+It provides access to one or more Kafka topics.

+The constructor accepts the following arguments:

-1. The topic name
+1. The topic name / list of topic names
-2. A DeserializationSchema
+2. A DeserializationSchema / KeyedDeserializationSchema for deserializing the data from Kafka
 3. Properties for the Kafka consumer.
   The following properties are required:
   - "bootstrap.servers" (comma separated list of Kafka brokers)
-  - "zookeeper.connect" (comma separated list of Zookeeper servers)
+  - "zookeeper.connect" (comma separated list of Zookeeper servers) (**only required for Kafka 0.8**)
   - "group.id" the id of the consumer group

 Example: